Can homeschoolers get into Ivy League colleges?

 Penn admissions looks for “students with a demonstrated record of academic excellence, a commitment to seeking challenge, and a range interests and talents.
 In terms of academic credentials, our primary focus is on the high school transcript, but we also take a close look at standardized test scores, correlating them with high school performance.
 Additionally, Penn seeks to attract students with intellectual curiosity, interdisciplinary mindset, and the desire to engage with faculty.”

 - Testing – Homeschoolers are advised to take more than the two required subject tests.

 - Recommendations- Three, “perhaps a teacher from a course you took at a local college, someone who has mentored you in a tutorial, the local librarian with whom you’ve discussed books over the years, someone in whose lab you have done research, etc. Letters from an online instructor are acceptable but can be difficult to evaluate.”
-Yale makes it clear they do want applicants to only submit letters written by parents.
+Yale makes it clear they do not want applicants to only submit letters written by parents.

 - Strength of curriculum – No set number for each subject, but strength expected in all major disciplines

 - Personal qualities – Look for evidence of “social maturity” and the ability to “integrate well” with others.

 It important to note that college admissions policies change frequently.
 While it can be generally useful to look at requirements years in advance, applicants should expect to look at policies in detail the year they are applying.
 For the most up-to-date information homeschoolers should always check with individual admissions offices.

 Success in selective college admissions is aided by careful planning and record keeping.
 Support from early in high school can help improve outcomes.
 Please check our Homeschool Success Services page for more information about how an individual consultation may help simplify the college admissions process for your homeschooler.